BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 Highlighted Features:

-• Automated test execution in CI/CD pipeline
+• Supports automated execution in CI/CD pipelines

 Pricing: Open-source